The Carbon Leadership Forum is currently conducting a multi-year project to develop a robust and harmonized database of WBLCA benchmarks.

 - Designers and researchers will be able to better understand modeling practices that improve the accuracy and comparability of WBLCA model results.

 - Policymakers can use the database to test scenarios and set performance targets to help motivate EC reductions at a city, state, or federal level.

 - Improve the state of practice with robust, standardized, and widely-implemented methodologies for embodied carbon modeling and reporting, and be able to contribute to harmonization efforts among existing reporting frameworks.

 Open Call for Participants

 The CLF is actively seeking collaborators to help support this project.
-If you are interested in participating in the study or simply want to stay up to date on its progress, please fill out this Participant Questionnaire.
+If you are interested in participating in the study or simply want to stay up to date on its progress, please fill out this General Questionnaire.
 The questionnaire asks for basic information about your organization, your level of interest, and your capabilities for participating in the study.
 Responses from the questionnaire are confidential and will be used internally by the CLF to help inform the scope and structure of the project.